 We worked with the British Council Scotland as part of a year-long exchange programme to develop useful connections between the Scottish and Pakistan arts and cultural sectors.
 Scottish-based puppeteer Emma Brierley worked collaboratively with award-winning young Pakistani puppeteer Yamina Peerzada, on the delivery of puppetry workshops at the Women of the World (WOW) Festivals in Perth, Scotland in September, and Karachi, Pakistan in December 2018.

 The workshops’ theme, “Women and Girls”, was an appropriate starting point for events programmed during WOW.

 Emma and Yamina decided to focus on body image, and work with participants’ responses to and reflections about this subject’s most relevant personal and cultural issues in their respective countries.
 The work created by teenagers and young adults was added to the active #mybodymyvoice hashtag.

 Speaking about the workshop’s impact on participants, Emma noted:

 The women taking part had great fun as we made puppets together and then started to use them to explore our attitudes to and relationships with our bodies and celebrate them!
 Solidarity and celebration are incredible tools in creating, sustaining and supporting communities.
 One woman initially came to the workshop alone.
 She made her puppet, was quiet, focused and engaged, then left.
 Later she came back with her teenage daughter and friend, she wanted them to experience the workshop too.
 Together we made a space for that family to discuss their bodies in an open and positive way.

 This project provided a valuable opportunity for Emma and Yamina to meet the WOW team and begin to explore new collaborations.
-As a result of the success of these workshops they also worked together on a new educationally focused show which toured schools extensively in Lahore and surrounding areas during the Pakistan Puppet Festival 2019.
+As a result of the success of these workshops, they hope in future to work together on a new educationally focused show which would tour to schools in Lahore and surrounding areas.